asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

   Password: developer
 ```

+The example above, shows the example output for the `crc` deployment method of the OpenShift cluster, but similar output
+will be observed for the `minishift` deployment method, you have to take a note of the IP address of the cluster, since
+that will your point of entry to the API server and the user interface and console

+If you are unable to locate the password for the admin or developer, and you are using the `crc` or `minishift` methods,
+checkout your home directory for folders named `.crc` and `.minishift`, therein you will be able to find the details
+about the credentials stored in files.
+These are usually located in the following locations on your host machine -
+`$HOME/.crc/machines/crc/kubeadmin-password` or `$HOME/.minishift/machines/minishift/TODO`

 ### Creating resources

 OpenShift makes extensive use of the configuration files written in YAML.
 These files are a human readable language that